 The biggest outrage erupted when Disney attempted to trademark the phrase "Dia de los Muertos" in 2013, which isn't that far off from a movie studio wanting to trademark "Christmas" just because that's what they're going to call their movie.
 The studio's approach has improved since, however, with a team of Mexican culture experts being hired to consult on the movie and its depiction of Mexican traditions.
 This team includes Mexican cartoonist Lalo Alcaraz, who had criticized Disney's trademark attempt.

-The only way to truly distinguish Coco and The Book of Life, however, will be to wait for the release of Coco in November and see how it compares to its fellow Day of the Dead-inspired animation.
+The only way to truly distinguish Coco and The Book of Life, however, will be to watch Coco, out November 22, and see how it compares to its fellow Day of the Dead-inspired animation.

 Have you seen The Book of Life?
 Do you think Coco looks too similar?